OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 ### HAProxy

-Add the line below to your font-end, listen, or backend configurations to send the `X-Frame-Options` header.
+Add the line below to your front-end, listen, or backend configurations to send the `X-Frame-Options` header.

 ```lang-none
 http-response set-header X-Frame-Options DENY